The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Introduction

 ST is a method of SSL that has a very long history \citep{scudder1965probability, McLachlan1975}.
 Although it is relatively recent that it has been used in the context of deep learning, along with the term pseudo-label \citep{lee2013pseudo}, nowadays, ST is used as an important building block, especially in applications of computer vision tasks \citep{lee2013pseudo, yalniz2019billion, NEURIPS2021_995693c1, Xie_2020_CVPR, rizve2021in, Pham_2021_CVPR}.

-From a theoretical point of view, the understanding is still very limited compared to supervised learning, although there have been several theoretical studies in the last few years, as shown below.
+On the other hand, the understanding of the mechanism of ST is still very limited compared to supervised learning.
+Although there have been several theoretical studies in the last few years, as shown below.
 See also \citep{amini2022self} for a review of recent developments.

 Among the recent theoretical studies, the most closely related ones are \citep{oymak2020statistical, oymak2021theoretical, frei2022} which consider training linear models using ST. \citep{oymak2020statistical, oymak2021theoretical} consider the classification of a two-component Gaussian mixture model (GMM) using the averaging estimator, which yields a Bayes-optimal classifier in a supervised setup \citep{Dobribal2018high, mignacco2020role}.
-This study precisely characterizes the behavior of this estimator in a high-dimensional setting and shows that the estimator obtained by ST is correlated with the Bayes-optimal classifier.
+This study sharply characterizes the behavior of this estimator in a high-dimensional setting and shows that the estimator obtained by ST is correlated with the Bayes-optimal classifier, but it is limited to the analysis of the averaging estimator and the class-balanced case.
 Similarly, the literature \citep{frei2022} considers the classification of a mixture of rotationally symmetric distributions.
 It studies learning linear models with ST based on the optimization of the cross-entropy or the exponential loss after supervised learning with a small labeled dataset.
 It is shown that ST can find a Bayes optimal classifier up to an $\epsilon$ error if $\gO(d/\epsilon^2)$ unlabeled data points are available in ST with $d$ the number of the input dimension.
-In contrast to our study, it is limited to the setup where the class labels are balanced and their result does not include the precise characterization of the statistical behavior of the regressors.
+In contrast to our study, it is limited to the setup where the class labels are balanced and their result does not include the sharp characterization of the statistical behavior of the regressors.